vmware-archive/vsphere-storage-for-docker/plugin/Readme.md

-### Support for building docker-volume-vsphere(DVV) as Docker Managed Plugin
+### Support for building docker-volume-vsphere(DVS) as Docker Managed Plugin

 Docker managed plugins are currently documented [here](https://docs.docker.com/engine/extend/)

-Running `make all` in this folder will assume that the DVV is pre-built and dockerhub is authenticared with `docker login`, then it will  package it as a Managed Plugin, and push to dockerhub.
+Running `make all` in this folder will assume that the DVS is pre-built and dockerhub is authenticared with `docker login`, then it will  package it as a Managed Plugin, and push to dockerhub.

 **Note that this is not integrated with Build or CI, which is an upcoming change**